replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Configure NFS Storage for Online Environments

 In this procedure, you install Velero and configure your initial storage destination in online environments for either existing clusters or a Kubernetes installer clusters.
-In this procedure, you use the kots CLI to install Velero and configure your initial storage destination.
+This procedure uses the kots CLI to install Velero and configure your initial storage destination.

 :::note
-If you already have Velero installed and just want to update your storage destination, you can use the admin console instead.
+If you already have Velero installed and just want to update your storage destination settings, you can use the admin console instead.
 For more information about using the admin console to update storage settings, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

 To install Velero and configure an NFS storage destination: